Disclaimer: I don't own Harry Potter. Also, this fic is based on Aya Macchiato's story 'Harry Potter and the Gift of the Morrighan'. With permission.

 "But..."
 Sirius began before trailing off, apparently lost for words.

 Arcturus sighed, all signs of anger draining away.
 "Sirius, I wish I could have helped you earlier, but even my political influence was insufficient to ensure your acquittal without proper proof.
 As soon as Pettigrew was captured I took the advantage of the situation to arrange a trial for you.
-I swear it."
+I swear it on my magic."

-Harry wondered how much blackmail and bribery had been involved in that, since off the top of his head he could think of several people who had reasons for keeping Sirius locked up.
-Barty Crouch had never struck Harry as the sort of person who liked being proved wrong, Lucius Malfoy had surely wanted to get Sirius out of the way so that Draco could inherit the Black fortune, and Fudge had always shown himself willing to go to great lengths to hide any ministerial wrongdoings.
+That was not a promise any wizard made lightly and Harry believed him immediately.
+He wondered how much blackmail and bribery had been involved in Sirius' release, since off the top of his head he could think of several people who had reasons for keeping the Black heir locked up.
+Barty Crouch had never struck Harry as the sort of person who liked being proved wrong, Lucius Malfoy had surely wanted to get Sirius out of the way so that Draco could inherit the Black fortune, and Fudge had always been willing to go to great lengths to hide any ministerial wrongdoings.
 Harry hated the corruption in the Ministry, but was glad that for once it had been made to work in his favour.
-Whatever Arcturus had done, Harry was grateful to him for it.
+Whatever Arcturus had done, Harry was grateful to him.

 Sirius looked shaken.
 "Why didn't you tell me any of this before?"